 Unsure of your coach certification details?
 Look up your NCCP Coaching transcript online on the Coaches Association of Canada’s database; the locker.

-Curling Canada has developed two streams to coach training and certification (read below).
-Still in the old system a.ka.
-Level 1, Level 2 and Level 3 etc..?
-Click here for details and requirement to transfer to the new system.
+Curling Canada has developed two streams for coach training and certification.
+If you’re still part of the old system, for example you are a Level 1, Level 2 or Level 3 coach, you should visit the Transferring System Page to find out more about the requirements to transfer to the new system.

 The Community Sport stream is for coaches who typically work with participants of all ages, many of whom are new to the sport of curling.
 This includes instruction to club volunteers or school teachers, so that they can run a novice clinic, junior or school program.
 An emphasis on safe, well planned recreational curling is key to this level of training.
 There are 2 workshops in this stream are called Club Coach: Youth (1-day) and Club Coach/Instructor (2-day).